wyzjack/wyzjack.github.io/_pages/about.md

 I received  B.S. in Mathematics from [Xi'an Jiaotong University](http://en.xjtu.edu.cn/index.htm) (XJTU) in 2020, where I was supervised by Prof. [Jian Sun](http://gr.xjtu.edu.cn/web/jiansun).
 I was a visiting student at [Georgia Tech](https://www.gatech.edu/) in 2019 Spring, where I worked with Prof. [Tuo Zhao](https://www2.isye.gatech.edu/~tzhao80/).

+My research focuses on trustworthy machine learning and its applications in computer vision.

 Preprints and Working Papers
 =====